Planets of the Solar System

 Galilean moons

-This simulation represents the motion of the Galilean moons, the four largest of those orbiting Jupiter: Io, Europa, Ganymede and Callisto.
+In this last of the online solar system planet simulations, the motion of the Galilean moons, the four largest of those orbiting Jupiter: Io, Europa, Ganymede and Callisto, is depicted.